-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+- A. A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - B. Subject to standing order 23.A above, any two authorised Councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.